English

 We did it – AGAIN!
 On this Earth Day, CASA DEL BUCEO came together once again to CLEAN UP!
 Thank you so much to all the special friends who joined selfless forces with us!
 This time we stayed close to our marina and made sure all trash made its way to the right place.
 Every bit of garbage that ends up in our seas can have negative consequences that go well beyond our eyes.
 Even better and more efficient than cleaning – is prevention.
 Dispose of trash in the nearest bin, or an animal in our ocean can become ill.

-By GrrlScientist
+For GrrlScientist

-British artist and sculptor, Jason de Caires Taylor, has created a huge underwater sculpture, “The Silent Evolution”.
-This sculpture weighs over 120 tons and is comprised of 400 individual statues cast from local Mexican people, representing a cross section of society.
+British artist and sculptor Jason deCaires Taylor has created a massive underwater sculpture, “The Silent Evolution.”
+This sculpture weighs over 120 tons and is composed of 400 individual statues molded from the likenesses of local Mexican people, representing a cross-section of society.

 “Seascape”, “The Dream Collector”, “Time Bombs”, “Man on Fire”, “The Banker”, “Anthropocene” and “Urban Reef House”.